emptymonkey/Sheb-Teth/README.md

 ## Solution ##

 It goes without saying, but the source code is the solution.
 Don't look at it!
 Try to play the binary!!

+[@iximeow](https://twitter.com/iximeow) did [an excellent writeup on their solution](https://www.iximeow.net/ctfs/2017/layerone/writeup_sheb-teth.html) that I highly recommend reading when you are done.